untillpro/scm4j/scm4j-vcs-api/README.md

 	- Result of vcs merge operation.
 Could be successful or failed and provides list of conflicting files if failed.
 - Head, Head Commit, Branch Head
 	- The latest commit or state of a branch
+- Master Branch
+	- "Master" for Git, "Trunk" for SVN etc

 # Using VCS interface
 IVCS interface consists of few basic vcs functions.